melsabae/mf-lent/siglent_headers.sigmf-ext.md

 # SIGLENT Headers v0.0.1

-The `siglent-headers` namespace extension adds the header metadata for SIGLENT binary captures to the SigMF format.
+The `siglent-headers` namespace extension adds the header metadata from SIGLENT binary capture files to the SigMF format.
+The schema for any such header metadata is version number dependent.

 ## 1 Global